prestonsn/AtmegaXX-I2C-Library/README.md

-# AVR-AtmegaXX
+# AtmegaXX-I2C-Library
-I2C sensors, OLED libraries, Interface drivers for the ATmegaXX family.
-Libraries for AVR microcontrollers.
-SSD1306-OLED, HMC5883L, TWI, IIC.
-DS3231 RTC, Shift registers.
-And a Millis() implementation from Arduino(uses Timer 0).

 This code was written for the ATmega16, but works on the ATmega2560, 8, and 32.
-And with some modification, the "higher-level" driver software can be reused for other Microcontrollers.
+Used to interface I2C devices on the I2C bus of the ATmega.
+For AVR devices with multiple I2C interfaces, some modification will be required.

+-NULLWolf.